jq-rs/larson_bug/README.md

 # larson test for sized deallocation

 Simple test modifications for sized deallocations as they have a fast path on some allocators.

+This is just a prototype benchmark done really quickly with help of coffee.
+Not production level in any way, no guarantees for anything.

 Original test [here](https://github.com/daanx/mimalloc-bench/tree/master/bench/larson)